In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

-The cost of this kit?
+What is the cost of this kit?
 Just over $66 today.
 Of course, prices frequently change.
 Always look for a better deal with equivalent and quality products.

-I’ll probably upgrade this car adapter but it won’t be necessary in my case.
-Our vehicles, including most of the trucks at work, already have the USB plugs plus I have 18-watt cigarette lighter adaptors in all of our vehicles (Just in case we need to move to another vehicle).
+I’ll probably upgrade this car adapter, but it won’t be necessary in my case.
+Our vehicles, including most of the trucks at work, already have the USB plugs, plus I have 18-watt cigarette lighter adaptors in all of our vehicles (Just in case we need to move to another vehicle).

 Above all, these two kits are almost always either by my side or in the vehicle I’m in.
 How’s that for redundancy?
 Or should I say overkill? 😉

 Here’s the content of this third example that I use for my EDC kit:

 - Anker Power Bank, PowerCore Slim 10,000mAh, Ultra Slim Portable Charger $21.99

 - Utility Gadget Waist Pack 6.5 inch Phone RFID Blocking Passport Pouch 3-pocket water-resistant $11.95

 - AUKEY USB-C 18W PD Charger, w/ Foldable Plug $9.99

 - Cheap generic 12-volt cigarette plug adapter I already had